-The main, or master, branch of the code base should always be ready to ship.
+The main branch of the code base should always be ready to ship.
 That's priority number one.
-So new features begin their lives on a task branch containing code for the feature itself, plus it's automated tests.
-Once the feature is complete, and the automated tests pass, the branch can then be merged up into master.
-Because the quality bar is always fixed (and fixed high), technical debt stays under control.
+So new features begin their lives on a task branch containing code for the feature itself, plus its automated tests.
+Once the feature is complete, and the automated tests pass, the branch can then be merged up into main.
+Because the quality bar is always fixed (and fixed high), technology debt stays under control.

 For many organizations this is a huge cultural change.
 With agile, the focus away from schedules and towards high-quality, demonstrable software.
 The product owner is empowered to focus the team on the most valuable work first, reducing the scope of the release instead of compromising on quality.

 Because we can't forget: the longer bugs linger, the more painful they are to fix.

 If you’re working with legacy code, chances are you've inherited some technical debt.
 The following topics will help you tame existing debt, and enable your team to focus on the fun stuff like new feature development.

 Sometimes developers and product managers disagree about what constitutes technical debt.
 So let's put the controversy to bed right here:

 This includes any technical shortcuts made to meet delivery deadlines!